-Junior’s Restraunt and Bakery – Yes this is Chain, but it is a New York Chain and the Times Square Location is pretty Iconic.
+Junior’s Restaurant and Bakery – Yes this is Chain, but it is a New York Chain and the Times Square Location is pretty Iconic.
 Deli Sandwiches are the top menu item and the Slabs of meat dwarf the bread in true NYC Deli style.
 The Cheesecake is also a thing of beauty, Giant slabs of New York Cheesecake or their amazing Red Velvet Cheesecake are a must.
-We tend to be forced to order the Cheesecake to go after the ballbusting Sandwiches.
+We tend to be forced to order the Cheesecake to go after the size of the Sandwiches.

-Aside from the restaurants, there are many quick it options, with various food trucks and takeaways lining the street.
-NYC Pizza by the Slice at Ray’s Pizza, New York Hotdogs, Hot Nuts and Pretzels, and many other varieties of Street food is all on offer.
+Aside from the restaurants, there are many quick-eat options, with various food trucks and takeaways lining the street.
+NYC Pizza by the Slice at Ray’s Pizza, New York Hotdogs, Hot Nuts and Pretzels, and many other varieties of Street food are all on offer.

 Should We Stay in Times Square?